Malware Attacks On Olympics Could Have Come From Russia And North Korea, Experts Say

 The malware "turns off all the services, the boot information is nuked, and the machine is disabled," Talos research director Craig Williams was quoted by Wired as saying.

-A separate hacking operation, dubbed Operation GoldDragon, has attempted to infect target computers belonging to South Korean Olympics-related organizations with three separate malicious tools, according to McAfee.
-The spyware "would enable hackers to deeply scour the compromised computers' contents.
+A separate hacking operation, dubbed Operation GoldDragon, has attempted to infect target computers belonging to South Korean Olympics-related organizations with three separate malicious tools, according to the computer security firm McAfee Inc. The spyware "would enable hackers to deeply scour the compromised computers' contents.
 McAfee identifies those malicious tools by the names GoldDragon, BravePrince, and GHOST419."

 McAfee traced the phishing scheme that provided entry for the spyware "to a remote server in the Czech Republic, registered with fake credentials to a South Korean government ministry.
 And they found publicly accessible logs on that remote server that showed victim machines were in fact connecting to it from South Korea, a sign of actual infections," Wired reports.